-New house sales have been climbing ever since the 2008 economic collapse in 2008.
+New house sales have been climbing ever since the 2008 economic collapse.

 What does this mean for you as a mortgage professional?